cosmic-lab-inc/epoch/README.md

 ## TODO:

-1. `spacetime/client/src/lib.rs` has `SpacetimeAccount`.
-Cast the `ArchiveAccount` epoch gets from the snapshot into `SpacetimeAccount` so spacetime can use it.

-1.`spacetime/client/src/lib.rs` is a library that has callbacks that the user (you) can execute.
+1. `spacetime/client/src/lib.rs` is a library that has callbacks that the user (you) can execute.
 See `SPACETIME.md` for commands to talk to the database and send `Hello, world!` messages.
 You need to create some reducer/callback that does the same thing (sending a message) but it's the `SpacetimeAccount` rather than the `Message` as it is right now.